Introduction

 The search

-By default, this command performs a non-interactive search and prints the matching commands directly to your terminal's
+By default, this command performs a non-interactive search and prints matching commands to standard output.
+To open the

 flag.